| By OnMilwaukee.com Staff Writers Photography by Andy Tarnoff |

 Labels describe it as a "malt beverage," but is non-alcoholic beer near-beer or an entirely different animal?
 We decided to check it out for ourselves, popping the tops of two Milwaukee-made NA brews and one from Europe.
 Only the Cream City near-beers, however, were eligible to win this Milwaukee Challenge.

-Although Miller's Sharp's was the winner, it only edged Pabst NA -- also brewed by Miller - by one vote.
+Miller's Sharp's was the winner, besting Pabst NA -- also brewed by Miller - four votes to two.
 Here's what our judges had to say.

 Molly Snyder Edler